 STEP2, a truly pan-European payment infrastructure solution

-Today, over 130 participants are directly connected to the STEP2 platform to exchange and settle SCT or SDD files every day.
+Today, over 150 participants are directly connected to the STEP2 System to exchange and settle SCT or SDD files every day.
 On the STEP2 routing tables, there are today more than 4,800 PSPs from all over SEPA.
 Since the launch of SEPA, EBA CLEARING has endeavoured that all Scheme-adhering PSPs are listed in the routing table(s) of the respective STEP2 SEPA Service(s), so that all other PSPs know how to reach them.

 How STEP2 ensures reachability

-STEP2 and 15 other SEPA CSMs have established interoperability, which facilitates reach to around 20 percent of the 4,800+ reachable BICs listed in the STEP2 SCT routing table.
+STEP2 and 15 other SEPA CSMs have established interoperability, which facilitates reach to around 20 percent of the 4,800+ BICs listed in the STEP2 SCT routing table.

 The EBA CLEARING reachability model enables banks to comply with their obligation to be reachable in SEPA.
 The model is based on:

-- open access: any SEPA CSM can channel payments via STEP2 on behalf of its participants and designate a direct participant for settlement in TARGET2.
+- open access: any SEPA CSM can channel payments via STEP2 on behalf of its participants and designate a participant for settlement in TARGET2.